Donald Goines: Stand alone novels

-Goines' books have been utilized in several prison literacy programs and his novel Dopefiend has been taught in a Rutgers University class.
+Goines' books have been utilized in several prison literacy programs.
+His novel Dopefiend has been taught in a Rutgers University class.

+In 2020 the author's name was revived as a "pop culture star" when a couple of his titles were reissued with bold new covers to local bookstores.

 Adaptations

 Films

 Some of Goines's works have been adapted into film.
 His book Crime Partners was turned into a 2001 film starring Ice-T, Snoop Dogg, and Ja Rule, and in 2004 his book Never Die Alone was also released as a film starring DMX.

 Graphic novel

-In 1984 the graphic novel adaptation of the book Daddy Cool was released by Melrose Square a division of Holloway House.
+In 1984, a graphic novel adaptation of the book Daddy Cool was released by Melrose Square, a division of Holloway House.
 There have been reproductions since 1984 but it was the only graphic of its kind by Donald Goines that was published by Melrose Square.